franekp/PlanIt/README.md

  * run the services:
    `sudo ./dev.sh`
-   now the console output from both of them is attached to current terminal open in browser localhost:8000 and localhost:9000 CTRL-C twice to stop them
+   now the console output from both of them is attached to current terminal open in browser localhost:8000 or localhost:8000/static/css/style.css CTRL-C twice to stop them